Bijit-Mondal/iLib-Documentation/README.md

 #### **Making student premium:**

-Go to student details section
+Go to student details section.

 ![](assets/20230108_210549_qwerty.jpg)

-Click on the **Get details by email** button and enter the student email and search
+Click on the **Get details by email** button and enter the student email and search.

 ![](assets/20230108_210823_Screenshot_2023-01-08-17-34-22-68_e4424258c8b8649f6e67d283a50a2cbc.jpg)